chrishoina/db-tools-docs/ordsDevelopersGuide/chapter3/3-implicit-parameters.md

 This chapter describes the implicit parameters used in REST service handlers that are not explicitly declared.
 Oracle REST Data Services (ORDS) adds these parameters automatically to the resource handlers.

+ORDS also supports, under certain conditions, automatic binding of the following:

+- Query parameters
+- Form data
+- JSON objects

+When query parameters are provided, they are always automatically bound by Resource Handlers.
+Whereas automatic binding behavior of form data and `JSON` objects are dependent on the following two factors:

+1. Where and how the `:body`, `:body_text`, and `:body_json` implicit parameters are used, *and*
+2. The media- or MIME type used:
+   - `application/x-www-form-urlencoded`
+   - `application/json`
+   - `multipart/form-data` *with a single file*
+   - `multipart/form-data` *with multiple files*

+> **NOTE:** Sections **3.1.1 About the :body parameter**, **3.1.2 About the :body_text parameter**, and **3.1.3 About the :body_json parameter** will cover in detail automatic binding behavior under various conditons.

 ## 3.1 List of Implicit Parameters

 The following table lists the implicit parameters: